c12o16h1/golang-https-example/README.md

 ### Generating certificates

-1. Case where host called by domain (any domain name will work)
+1. Case where server called by domain (any domain name will work)
 ```
 openssl req \
     -newkey rsa:2048 \